 With mixer still on high, gradually add sugar taking care to work quickly to incorporate.
 Mixture will be slightly gritty, this is ok.

-Add food colouring if desired.
+Add food colouring and flavoring if desired.

 Spoon meringue into piping bag fitted with a 1M piping tip.
 Line cookie sheet with parchment and pipe swirl in circular motion over paper lollipop stick.
 To achieve the rosette style, start by piping a star over the top of the stick and move in a clockwise motion creating a full circle.
 Swipe piping tip away from rosette to finish.